Among our family and friends Tom is famous for his bear-went-over-the-mountain style of travel.

-Needless to say, we’ve thrashed through a lot of trail-less wilderness and scrambled a lot of surf-slicked boulders trying to get back before the tide catches us.
+Following this MO, we’ve thrashed through a lot of trail-less wilderness and scrambled a lot of surf-slicked boulders trying to get back before the tide catches us.
 We’ve spent whole days digging the truck out of the sand near Loreto, waved sheepishly at surprised loggers on large machinery in Montana, almost perished from aching arm muscles during a squall on Hood Canal and severely shortened the usable life of a rental car on the east coast of Baja.

 In Victoria earlier this month I inadvertently set Tom off on another “what’s-out-there” tour when I expressed the desire to walk along the sea wall where the piper used to stand to welcome the Princess Marguerite.

 So with a free afternoon in Vic, after we’d seen all the boats in the Classic Boat Show, we climbed in the car and drove along the southern edge of the Inner Harbor, meandering between high-rise hotels and condos, aiming generally seaward.
-Together we have a pretty good sense of direction and before long the piers and warehouses of Ogden Point hove into view and just beyond them, the breakwater.
+Together we have a pretty good sense of direction, and before long the piers and warehouses of Ogden Point hove into view and just beyond them, the breakwater.

 But before that we stood at the end of the breakwater, beside the lighthouse and looked around.

 I rolled my eyes.
 “Of course we can get out there.
 That’s the end of Esquimalt.
-We take the Johnson Street bridge, it’s just a couple of blocks down from the hotel.
+We take the Johnson Street bridge, a couple of blocks down from the hotel.
 In fact, I’ve been wanting to go out there to see Dockside Green.”

 To which he replied: “Say what?”

-And that’s how we ended up exploring Esquimalt Sunday morning, that and trying to find an alternative to our hotel’s lukewarm continental breakfast.
+And that’s how we ended up exploring Esquimalt Sunday morning.
+That and trying to find an alternative to our hotel’s lukewarm continental breakfast.